awslabs/graphstorm/docs/source/cli/graph-construction/raw_data.rst

 Edge split parquet files
 .........................

 This example sets customized edge split files on the ``paper, has, subject`` edges for an edge regression task in the parquet format.
-There are one in the training set, three edges for validation, and no edge for testing.
+There are three edges in the training set, one edge for validation, and no edge for testing.

 **train_edges.parquet** contents